vishapoberon/compiler/ReadMe.md

 ## A 'Hello' application

-Anything appended to Oberon.Log is automatically displayed on the console, so the following conventional Oberon program will display 'Hello.':
+Anything appended to Oberon.Log is automatically written to stdout, so the following conventional Oberon program will display 'Hello.':

 ```Modula-2